playfulprogramming/playfulprogramming/CONTRIBUTING.md

 #### Frontmatter

 Now that we've placed the file in the correct location, we need to add metadata about the blog post itself.
-We do this inside of the `index.md` file itself using what's called a "Frontmatter".
+We do this inside of the `index.md` file itself using what's called a "Frontmatter."
 An example frontmatter looks something like this:

 ```markdown
 ---